 Revenues from sponsorship marks an integral part of every football club's annual budget; running a football club without commercial partners is no longer imaginable.
-However, sponsorship is much more than just a reliable, recurrent revenue stream: working hand in hand with credible sponsors allows for a partnership benefitting both the club's and the sponsor's brand image.
+However, sponsorship is much more than just a reliable, recurrent revenue stream: working hand in hand with credible sponsors allows for a partnership benefiting both the club's and the sponsor's brand image.

 Further to a request from the ECA Marketing & Communication Working Group, the European Club Association decided to organize the first ECA Workshop on Sponsorship and Brand Building today at the Camp Nou in Barcelona.